Riccio93/FModWrapperLib/README.md

 ## Instructions

+### Build

 This projects requires the FMOD Core API installed in the default path:
 C:\Program Files (x86)\FMOD SoundSystem\FMOD Studio API Windows\api\core

 To run it build using SoundClient as Startup Project.

+### Pre-compiled executable

+The pre-compiled executable can be found in the attached "Build.zip" compressed folder.